Arceveti/SM64-v2/README.md

 - Some actor and behavior files have been moved around for consistency (Arceveti)
 - Hardcoded render layers are replaced with their defines (Arceveti)
 - Many object constants have been defined (Arceveti)
-- Most general use math functions moved to math_util.c
+- Most general use math functions moved to `math_util.c`
+- Expanded `math_util.c` with more general use math fuctions
 - New render layer (LAYER_ALPHA_DECAL) when Silhouette is enabled (Arceveti) *
 - Extended debug info, with more info for [movement](https://i.imgur.com/ltr0cgZ.png), [input](https://i.imgur.com/ziv3lIz.png), and info for [floors](https://i.imgur.com/qYYqIau.png)/[ceilings](https://i.imgur.com/VZ9MaOC.png)/[walls](https://i.imgur.com/hKC4ibh.png) (Arceveti) *
 - Configurable terminal velocity for gravity (Arceveti) *